 While Salera’s pristine white kitchen remains clean most of the time, it’s the garage kitchen that feeds seven grandchildren and a family of four.
-According to Mrs Salera, the family uses the second kitchen all the time, as it’s just so convenient cooking with big pots.
+According to Mrs. Salera, the family uses the second kitchen all the time, as it’s just so convenient cooking with big pots.
 Although it’s still important to clean up after yourself in a garage kitchen, you’re less worried about people having fun with their cooking.

 The Saleras transformed their carport into a garage eight years ago, building a wall so that they could separate their planned cooking space from their parking.
-The kitchen was then renovated and the old one was moved int o the garage.
+The kitchen was then renovated and the old one was moved into the garage.

 An Amazing Space for Kitchen

-To make the experience even more amazing, there’s a chicken coop and fruit and vegetable garden on the property too that’s managed by husband Mick, meaning that the distance from farm to plate is absolutely tiny.
+To make the experience even more amazing, there’s a chicken coop and fruit and vegetable garden on the property that’s managed by husband Mick, meaning that the distance from farm to plate is absolutely tiny.
 Already, many garage kitchens across Melbourne’s northern region are being established by people who want to keep the house clean, while still going wild with their cooking.

 In Italy, she found families were more likely to source products from local experts than they were to cook for themselves at home.
-Experts in the real estate industry aren’t sure whether garage kitchens are actually adding value to property, but that’s not necessarily the point of the extra kitchen space.
-It provides a cosy and welcoming space that the whole family love, and it gives today’s children a chance to get involved with the cooking without making too much of a mess.
+Experts in the real estate industry aren’t sure whether garage kitchens are actually adding value to a property, but that’s not necessarily the point of the extra kitchen space.
+It provides a cozy and welcoming space that the whole family love, and it gives today’s children a chance to get involved with the cooking without making too much of a mess.